 Some sparkles and/or food colouring( optional )

 Place the sugar and water into a pan and heat whilst stirring until the sugar has dissolved ( ask a grown up to help with this part ).
-Leave to cool for a little while.
-Add a few drops of food colouring or edible sparkles, but this is optional.
+Leave the mixture to cool for about 15 minutes.
+Add a few drops of food colouring or edible sparkles if you want, but this is completely optional.

-Pour the solution into a glass jar and suspend the lolly stick, we used a fork to hold it in place.
-Don’t let it touch the bottom or the sides.
+Pour the solution into a glass jar and suspend the lolly stick in the sugar solution, we used a fork to hold it in place.
+Don’t let the stick touch the bottom or sides of the jar.

 You should see crystals start to form after a few days.